-Given that there are 1148 Pareto front solutions in Figure 14, it can be difficult to choose a suitable solution.
+Given that there are 1,148 Pareto front solutions in Figure 14, it can be difficult to choose a suitable solution.
 To simplify the process of choosing a suitable solution, the engineer can apply a filter to these solutions by defining suitable ranges for the objective functions.
-For example, the engineer could define Coverage > 60% as a suitable range for the coverage level and MSD ratio>1.5 as a suitable range for the MSD ratio.
-These filter thresholds were selected as logical constraints to filter some solutions and demonstrate the solution selection process.
-The user is free to define different filter thresholds based on their own preferences and applications.
-Using these ranges for Coverage and the MSD ratio, the 1148 Pareto front solutions in Figure 14 can be filtered down to the 48 Pareto front solutions shown in Figure 18.
+For example, the engineer could define Coverage > 60% as a suitable range for the coverage level and MSD ratio > 1.5 as a suitable range for the MSD ratio.
+Using these ranges for Coverage and the MSD ratio, the 1,148 Pareto front solutions in Figure 14 can be filtered down to the 48 Pareto front solutions shown in Figure 18.
 From these, the engineer can more easily select a suitable solution.
-Three potentially suitable Pareto front solutions have been highlighted in Figure 18 by blue circles and labelled 'A', 'B' and 'C'.
-Solution 'A' demonstrates a high MSD ratio and low total noise but low coverage
+Three potentially suitable Pareto front solutions have been highlighted in Figure 18 by blue circles and labelled 'A', 'B', and 'C'.
+Solution 'A' demonstrates a high MSD ratio and low total path noise, but low coverage level, solution 'C' demonstrates a high coverage level, but low MSD ratio and high total path noise, while solution 'B' provides a balance between them.